Main languages: Spanish (official) and French/Creole (Haitians).

 For over two decades Heureaux brought unprecedented stability to the Dominican Republic.
-The Heureaux government helped set up sugar mills, developed the army and undertook a number of modernizing projects, including the electrification of the capital, and introducing telephone/telegraph services and other infrastructure improvements.
-He borrowed heavily from European and US banks to get this done.
+The Heureaux government helped set up sugar mills, developed the army and undertook a number of modernizing projects, including the electrification of the capital, and introduction of telephone and telegraph services and other infrastructure and communication improvements.
+He borrowed heavily from European and US banks to achieve this national modernization effort.

-Dominican indebtedness provoked some European nations to threaten gunboat intervention.
-In 1906, alarmed at the increasing European influence in the region, the United States under Roosevelt assumed responsibility for the Dominican Republic’s debt and took control of the country’s administration and customs management under a 50-year treaty.
+Dominican foreign debt provoked some European nations to threaten gunboat intervention.
+In 1906, alarmed at the increasing European influence in the region, the Roosevelt administration in the United States assumed responsibility for the Dominican Republic’s debt and took control of the country’s administration and customs management under a 50-year treaty.

-Problems arose in the 1920, when US authorities enacted a Land Registration Act that dispossessed thousands of Dominican peasants in the south-west, near the border with Haiti, and transferred land ownership to the sugar companies.
-Followers of a Dominican Vodu faith healer named Liborio in the San Juan valley resisted the US occupation and aided counterpart rebels (cacos) in Haiti in their own war against the Americans (see Haiti).
+Conflict arose in the 1920, when US authorities enacted a Land Registration Act that dispossessed thousands of Dominican peasants in the south-west, near the border with Haiti, and transferred land ownership to the sugar companies.
+Followers of the Dominican Vudú faith healer Liborio in the San Juan valley resisted the US occupation and aided counterpart rebels (cacos) in Haiti in their own war against the Americans (see Haiti).

 As in Haiti, a national police force was created and used by US Marines to help fight the various guerrilla groups.
-Also, as in Haiti, this US-trained militia would later play a major role in local politics.
+Also, this US-trained militia would later play a major role in local politics.

-This police force which was later renamed the Guardia Nacional Dominicana became an important instrument in the rise of General Rafael Trujillo.
-His actions would go a long way towards defining Dominican attitudes toward ethnicity and to the migrant Haitian population.
+This police force, which was later renamed the Guardia Nacional Dominicana, became an important instrument in the rise of General Rafael Trujillo.
+His actions would go a long way toward defining Dominican sense of national identity.

 US corporate dominance

-By end of 1921 the rise in international sugar production had glutted the world market, causing prices to plummet once again.
-This bankrupted many local sugar planters, thereby allowing large American conglomerates to enter and dominate the Dominican sugar industry.
+By the end of 1921, the rise in international sugar production had glutted the world market, causing prices to plummet once again.
+This bankrupted many local sugar empresarios, thereby allowing large American conglomerates to enter and dominate the Dominican sugar industry.

 By 1926, 12 US companies owned more than 80 per cent of the 520,000 acres of land under sugar cultivation.
 However, unlike the Cuban immigrant planters who preceded them, the US corporations did not invest in the country but repatriated their profits, causing local resentment.